 The College provides the Independent Major for those students whose academic interests do not match the course requirements of existing majors.

 A student may design an independent major and submit a detailed written proposal to the Independent Major Committee.
+We strongly recommend meeting with a member of the Independent Major Committee prior to submitting the proposal.

 The proposal must be prepared with the aid of one or two advisors who write letters of support and agree to assume responsibility for the duration of the program.
 The program must include a balance of lower and upper level courses normally totaling one third or more of the total credit hours required for graduation.
 In many cases, independent majors take their courses from two or more departments.
 In this case, students are asked to have two advisors, from different departments.